Academic Information & Support

 • DSST by Prometrics ASE certification testing (Automotive Service Excellence)

 • Testing is also offered through Honorlock, which is available through Canvas.
-Honorlock is a secure proctor service which can be accessed from home or in the testing center.
+Honorlock is a secure proctor service that can be accessed from home or in the testing center.

 CLEP & College Challenge Exams